Intrenion/Milcraft/doctrine/call-sign-chaos.md

 ## Practice 13: Remove structures that no longer serve the mission

 **Problem**
-An unnecessary bureaucracy consumes money and slows decisions.
+Unnecessary bureaucracy consumes money and delays decisions.

 **Action**
 Close obsolete organizations and move their useful functions to places that still need them.